Thank you for reading our post, please rate this article at the end.

 Firstly, high kicks are not recommended for self-defense.
 Any self-defense teacher suggesting high kicks should be avoided.
 Kicking, in general, may not be the most practical option.

-It’s better to stay on your feet, maintaining balance.
-Avoid instructors who focus on takedowns and grappling as well.
+It’s better to stay on your feet and maintain balance.
+Avoid instructors who focus on takedowns and grappling.
 Your goal in self-defense is to escape, not necessarily win a fight.

 A good self-defense teacher should guide you on the most practical ways to stop your attacker and create an opportunity to escape.

-It is possible to learn techniques to stop a bigger and stronger attacker.
-But it doesn’t guarantee success.
+Learning techniques to counter a larger and stronger attacker is possible, but they don’t guarantee success.
 However, it does increase your chances.
-If it’s legal in your area, carrying a concealed firearm is often considered the best self-defense option, in my opinion.
+If it’s legal in your area, carrying a concealed firearm is often considered the best self-defense option.

-While learning martial art can be enjoyable and help improve fitness and muscle strength over time, most martial arts are not focused on practical self-defense.
+While learning martial arts can be enjoyable and help improve fitness and muscle strength over time, most martial arts are not focused on practical self-defense.

 They may teach you proper punching form and defensive stances.
-However, for practical and realistic self-defense, the emphasis should be on stunning the attacker, then immediately seeking help by running and yelling.
+However, for practical and realistic self-defense, the emphasis should be on stunning the attacker and immediately seeking help by running and yelling.

 Regardless of your unarmed self-defense skills, a person with a knife can inflict a life-threatening injury by chance, targeting vital organs or arteries.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to Ando Mierzwa

 The best way to keep yourself safe is to avoid confrontations whenever possible, although it’s not always an option.
 The most effective approach is learning self-defense.